-Applicants are to submit an application for assistance under this scheme before the start of works.
+Applicants are to submit an application for financial assistance under this scheme before the Start of Works.

 The application process consists of a one-stage submission process.
-The PI of each country shall be responsible to submit the application form to its respective Managing Authority, namely (i) to MCST on prima.mcst@gov.mt for Malta-based applicants and (ii) to TUBITAK for Turkey-based applicants.
-Failure by any of the PIs to submit the application form to the respective national Managing Authority will render the entire proposal ineligible.
+The PI of each country shall be responsible to submit the Joint Application Form to the respective Managing Authority.
+Malta-based PIs should submit the Joint Application Form and a National Administrative form with Annexes to MCST on prima.mcst@gov.mt on behalf of the local consortium.
+Malta-based project partners may choose to submit their own annexes directly to MCST.